 When you see the word username, that should be your actual email address.

-For example, if your address is email@example.com, your username would be firstname.lastname@example.org, if your address is email@example.com, your username would be firstname.lastname@example.org, if your address is email@example.com, your username would be firstname.lastname@example.org, etc.
+For example, if your address email@example.com, your username would firstname.lastname@example.org, if your address email@example.com, your username would firstname.lastname@example.org, if your address email@example.com, your username would firstname.lastname@example.org, etc.

-5. Ensure your Account Name is set as your full email address.
-If they don't contain "whidbey" at all, this is not a Whidbey Telecom account, so click Cancel.
+If it doesn't contain "whidbey" at all, this is not a Whidbey Telecom account.

 NOTE: Please remember to perform this change on any other computers you use.